techies23/wp-calypso/docs/our-approach-to-data.md

 - Making the data available to the component
 - Allowing the component to modify the data

 The first of these, ensuring that data is available, is one that we'd wish to eliminate.
 It is unforunate that a developer should concern themselves with the fetching behavior of data, as it would be preferable instead that a component describe its data needs, and that the syncing/fetching behavior be handled behind the scenes automatically.
 Tools like [Relay](https://facebook.github.io/relay/) get us closer to this reality, though Relay has environment requirements that we cannot currently satisfy.
-For the time being, we must handle our own data fetching, but we should be conscious of this future in which fetching is not a concern for our components.
+For the time being, we must handle our own data fetching, but we should be conscious of a future in which fetching is not a concern for our components.

 Framed this way, we can consider two types of container components: connected components and fetching components.